In the beginning, if you wanted to be a digital artist, getting a big bulky drawing tablet was your only choice.

-In this Apple iPad Pro vs Wacom Cintiq comparison, we have done a detailed side by side comparison to find out which is a better deal, and which tablet should you pick as your next drawing device.
+In this Apple iPad Pro vs Wacom Cintiq comparison, we have done a detailed side-by-side comparison to find out which is a better deal, and which tablet should you pick as your next drawing device.

 As an artist, there are a couple of features you want in an ideal drawing tablet.
-They must have a great stylus, should be portable, have good battery life and most important – have good drawing applications.
+They must have a great stylus, should be portable, have good battery life, and most important – have good drawing applications.

 iPad is a very lucrative device and is capable of doing multiple tasks.
 This “jack of all trades” like property makes it a very appealing option and a great alternative to traditional Wacom devices.

 They are faster – more powerful than ever and come in an incredibly thin form factor.
-It comes with the latest generation of Apple pencil which is one of the best digitizers in the market.
+It comes with the latest generation of Apple Pencil which is one of the best digitizers in the market.

 - Most accurate and reliable stylus